Skip to main content

 It’s important to get your dog used to their crate and to present it to them as their own sanctuary where they can relax, rather than a place of punishment.
 Fit it out with a comfy bed and blankets so they don’t have to lie on the hard surface, and always make sure it’s well fitted to their size.

 Teach the kids they’re not to bother your dog when they’re in their crate.
 Your dog will soon associate their crate with peace and quiet.
-Once your dog is crate trained, they’ll consider it their own secure space to sleep, which can help restless dogs to settle at night.
+Once your dog is crate trained/learn/dog-training/how-to-crate-train-your-dog, they’ll consider it their own secure space to sleep, which can help restless dogs to settle at night.

 Exercise